Korn Ferry is a global test publisher that provides recruitment tests for employers across a range of different sectors.

 Speed and accuracy are important if you want to succeed at the Raven's Matrix, so it's important to get as much practice as possible by trying our mock tests and questions before the test that counts.

-Korn Ferry tests are hugely popular with employers in the financial industry, both for hiring new talent and for monitoring and encouraging progression internally.
+Korn Ferry tests are popular with many employers in the financial industry, both for hiring new talent and for monitoring and encouraging progression internally.

-When it comes to recruiting new employees, global firms including RBS, Lloyds Bank and more use Korn Ferry to get a more detailed analysis of potential new hires, to reduce bias in the hiring process and to better their chances of hiring candidates with longevity.
+When it comes to recruiting new employees, global firms including RBS, Lloyds Bank, Canada Revenue Agency (CRA) and Bank of England use Korn Ferry Assess to get a more detailed analysis of potential new hires, to reduce bias in the hiring process and to better their chances of hiring candidates with longevity.

 And when it comes to internal progression, Korn Ferry tests are often used as part of the appraisal process, or to help identify key development opportunities for individuals who want to better themselves and climb the career ladder with their company.

-How to Pass a Korn Korn Ferry Assessments Top 5 Tips
+Tips On How to Pass a Korn Korn Ferry Assessments

 1) Gather your information